Your Management Platform

 STEP 2: TAKT ANALYSIS (TA)

-The process sequences defined in step 1 are assigned durations and synchronized.
+The process sequences defined in step 1 are assigned durations and line balanced.
 Resource utilization (quantities, masses and personnel deployment) is planned.
 One takt time (cycle time) is defined for all trades in a takt zone.

 STEP 3: TAKT ZONE ITERATION (TZI)